 Bungalows are popular properties because of the large footprint they sit on.
 Therefore, when combined with an attic conversion, you will achieve a decent-sized home.

 When thinking about a roof build within a bungalow, it’s a good idea to consider your entire home.
 For example, will it work better if you change the downstairs living into an open-plan design?
 Would it be best to transform the upper floor to the living room and open plan area, and the downstairs into bedrooms?
 Whatever design ideas you have for your bungalow loft conversion, talk them through with your builder to ensure they work well for your individual property.
-Will a loft conversion suit a semi-detached property?

 Whether a loft conversion will work in a semi-detached property depends on the construction of the loft.
 Also, the era in which the property was built is a key factor.
 For example, those properties constructed after the 1960s or with a truss roof will often require more structural work than older properties, because the rafters create a ‘W’ shape within the attic, taking up a lot of the habitable space.